 Olive Grouper, Epinephelus cifuentesi

-The Olive Grouper can be confused with the Gulf Coney, Hyporthodus acanthistius (nine dorsal spines, third, fourth and fifth longest) and the Star-Studded Grouper, Hyporthodus niphobles (eleven dorsal spines, second longest), and the Ten Spine Grouper, Epinephelus exsul(ten dorsal spines, 24-27 gill rakers).
+The Olive Grouper can be confused with the Gulf Coney, Hyporthodus acanthistius (nine dorsal spines, third, fourth, and fifth being the longest), the Star-Studded Grouper, Hyporthodus niphobles (eleven dorsal spines, second being the longest), and the Tenspine Grouper, Hyporthodus exsul(ten dorsal spines; 24-27 gill rakers).

 The Olive Groupers, although somewhat rare, are considered an excellent food fish.